Top

 “The laureates’ work has already been of the greatest benefit.
 In physics we use artificial neural networks in a vast range of areas, such as developing new materials with specific properties,” said Ellen Moons, chair of the Nobel Committee for Physics.

-Hinton adds the Nobel Prize to a long list of accolades that includes the Association for Computing Machinery’s A.M.
-Turing Award (widely considered the Nobel Prize of computing) alongside collaborators Yann LeCun and Yoshua Bengio, election to the U.S. National Academy of Sciences, a Royal Medal from the Royal Society, Companion of the Order of Canada and Fellow of the Royal Societies of Canada and London.
+The prestigious award is the latest in a long list of accolades for Hinton.
+They include the Association for Computing Machinery’s A.M.
+Turing Award — widely considered “the Nobel Prize of computing” — in 2019 alongside collaborators Yann LeCun and Yoshua Bengio, election to the U.S. National Academy of Sciences, a Royal Medal from the Royal Society, Companion of the Order of Canada and Fellow of the Royal Societies of Canada and London.

-Hinton is the fourth researcher at U of T to win a Nobel Prize over the years.
+Hinton is the fourth U of T faculty member to win a Nobel Prize over the years.

 Sir Frederick Banting and J.J.R Macleod won a Nobel Prize in Physiology or Medicine for their work with Charles Best in 1923 to isolate insulin.
 In 1986, John Polanyi was one of three winners of the Nobel Prize in Chemistry for the development of the new field of reaction dynamics.